CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 <img src="https://github.com/CharlesIro1125/DataWarehouse/blob/master/CapstoneProject/CapstoneExample2.jpg" alt="result2" width="600" height="350" />

-**Note the flag symbols has special meaning which were not provided in the dataset**
+**Note: the flag symbols has special meaning which were not provided in the dataset**